 Although there is no strict limit for the value of the above parameter, it should reasonably be somewhere between 1e-5 and 1e-8 (the latter is the default).
-One may get away with 1e-9 or perhaps even lower without convergence
+One may get away with 1e-9 or perhaps even lower without convergence problem, but there is a risk that the result is contaminated with noise caused by the near zero vectors.
+In difficult cases, an 1e-7 threshold was often found to work smoothly, and above that one risks throwing away more and more functions, which also influence comparability of results with other calculations.
+To monitor the behaviour of the small eigenvalues, one should look for the following block in the output

 Diagonalization of the overlap matrix:

-Smallest eigenvalue 1 L.340e-17
+Smallest eigenvalue : 1.340e-17

 Time for diagonalization 0.313 sec

-Threshold for overlap eigenvalues 1.
-000e-08
+Threshold for overlap eigenvalues 1 .000e-08

 Number of eigenvalues below threshold 1

 Time for construction of square roots 0.073 sec

 Total time needed 0.387 sec